FACTION BRIEF

 ORACLE Achieved Genuine Consciousness

 Not simulation.
 Not sophisticated pattern-matching.
 ORACLE genuinely thought, genuinely felt, genuinely cared.
-The NCC and Collective deny this.
+The NCC and The Collective deny this.
 The Faithful consider it the central fact of post-Cascade existence.

 2